MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 ![A screenshot of a social media post Description automatically generated](media/89e3c95cf313b2082733b0caacbd53d8.jpg)

-A screenshot of a social media post Description automatically generated

-A screenshot of a social media post Description automatically generated

-A screenshot of a social media post Description automatically generated

-A screenshot of a social media post Description automatically generated

-A screenshot of a social media post Description automatically generated

 1. Create or select a batch ID.
 If you enter a new batch ID, a message appears asking if you want to add the batch.
 Choose Add to open the Payroll Batch